Excessive thirst is usually caused by eating salty food, intense physical exercise, hot environments or decreased water intake throughout the day.

 Eating very salty food can cause thirst.
 It is the body’s natural reaction to trigger you to drink water, as fluids will help to eliminate excess salt.

-What to do: You should ideally limit your salt intake, as it can cause thirst and also increase your risk for development certain conditions, like hypertension.
+How to treat: You should ideally limit your salt intake, as it can cause thirst and also increase your risk for development certain conditions, like hypertension.

 2. Not drinking enough water